Tuscany Wine Trail Cycling Tour

 • Tips for tour guides and bus drivers

 • Travel insurance (travel insurance is highly recommended for each participant)

 •$4,195 per person based on double occupancy.

 • Single occupancy rooms available at a supplemental cost of $700.

 • Balance due by June 1, 2020

 • Minimum 10 participants (min.
 5-6 cyclists + partners), maximum 20 participants

-To reserve your spot: A deposit of $1,500 per person is required to secure your spot.
-Final payment of the remaining balance is due 90 days prior to the tour start date.
-Payments can be made using US domestic checks, wire transfers, or credit cards (please note that a 3.5% transaction fee for payments via credit card is applicable).
+To reserve your spot: A deposit of $1,000 per person is required to secure your spot.
+Final payment of the remaining balance is by June 1, 2020.
+Payments can be made using US domestic checks, wire transfers, or credit cards (please note that a 4% transaction fee for payments via credit card is applicable).

 If you have any questions or wish to reserve your spot for this tour, please use the contact form below.